-ENTRY POINT IN THE NAP PROCESS Integrating climate change adaptation in development planning for sectors (B5) Gender-responsive principle Address climate change and gender as interrelated cross-cutting issues in sector planning Why is this important?
+Integrating climate change adaptation in development planning for sectors (B5)

+Address climate change and gender as interrelated cross-cutting issues in sector planning

 Many countries are taking a sector-based approach to adaptation planning by identifying the sectors that are vulnerable, assessing risks and identifying actions that can be taken within particular sectors to adapt to climate change.
 This facilitates the integration of adaptation into sector development plans.
 Given that these plans often provide a basis for budgeting, this is an important step towards the implementation of adaptation actions identified through the NAP process.
-Sector-based plans may also be packaged into funding proposals or business cases to attract investment from international development plans helps to ensure that inequalities in access to and control over resources are addressed and that the plans meet the specific needs of women, men and people of other gender identities.
+Sector-based plans may also be packaged into funding proposals or business cases to attract investment from international development partners and/or the private sector.
+Consideration of gender issues within sector plans helps to ensure that inequalities in access to and control over resources are addressed and that the plans meet the specific needs of women, men and people of other gender identities.
 Treating climate change and gender as interrelated, cross-cutting issues in sector planning increases the likelihood that the gender dimensions of vulnerability to climate change can be overcome, contributing to equitable outcomes from adaptation investments.

-What does it look like in practice?
-Ensuring that gender is considered in the integration of adaptation in sector planning may involve: Analyzing sector-specific gender issues and the implications for adaptation in the sector (for example, land tenure may be an important determinant of whether women can participate in adaptation actions in the agriculture and natural resource management sectors).
-Identifying gender-specific adaptation options within sectors where appropriate.
-Incorporating actions that address gender inequalities to enable adaptation across sectors, for example, by promoting equitable access to and control over resources or increasing access to services for women.
-Involving gender actors in sector planning processes.
-Training for sector officials and staff to understand the gender dimensions of adaptation and priorities in their particular sector.
-Ensuring that gender is integrated into funding proposals for sector-based initiatives. 🖌 Key Tool #4: Gender Mainstreaming Gender mainstreaming in sector-based planning helps to ensure that adaptation actions address gender differences and provide equitable benefits.
+Ensuring that gender is considered in the integration of adaptation in sector planning may involve:

+- Analyzing sector-specific gender issues and the implications for adaptation in the sector (for example, land tenure may be an important determinant of whether women can participate in adaptation actions in the agriculture and natural resource management sectors). - Identifying gender-specific adaptation options within sectors where appropriate. - Incorporating actions that address gender inequalities to enable adaptation across sectors, for example, by promoting equitable access to and control over resources or increasing access to services for women. - Involving gender actors in sector planning processes. - Training for sector officials and staff to understand the gender dimensions of adaptation and priorities in their particular sector. - Ensuring that gender is integrated into funding proposals for sector-based initiatives.

+Gender mainstreaming in sector-based planning helps to ensure that adaptation actions address gender differences and provide equitable benefits.